erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ## Introduction

-Longest Common Subsequence is longest common subsequence is a fundamental algorithm.
+Longest Common Subsequence is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Longest Common Subsequence is essential for building performant and scalable applications.